SivanMehta/tongue-twisters/README.md

 ![](why.png)

+To imply the overhaul of that horrific institution best known for that obscenely boring fat person, who happens faithful to their partner, is to imply the attribution of the clergy’s disciples, whom have been excommunicated as infidels.

+> To topple the apocryphal acropolis synonymous with that preposterously monogamous monotonous hippopotamus apocalypse postulates that the apostolate apostrophizes its  apostatic apostle.

+---

 The boring tour guide, who is locally notable for his propensity to lend street rocks to beer connoisseurs, has severely understated the gravity of the situation.
-With its profound physiological *and* behavioral effects (much like a few of the hormones that ramp up natural production during puberty), the black market for meth poses a deceptively nefarious, and potentially obstructive, issue for the French Prestident’s landmark domestic policy, which was particularly locally focused.
+With its profound physiological *and* behavioral effects (much like a few of the hormones that ramp up natural production during puberty), the black market for meth poses a deceptively nefarious, and potentially obstructive, issue for the French President’s landmark domestic policy, which was particularly locally focused.

 > The monotone chaperone, known to loan cobblestone to fellow cicerone, has under-blown the tone.
 With a hormone (testosterone and/or progesterone) prone to dethrone the whole Macron’s Francophone touchstone, unbeknown methadone is to bemoan, or even postpone, the relatively homegrown milestone keystone.